craftcms/starter-blog/CONTRIBUTING.md

 ## Intent

-This starter project intends to be a learning resource rather than a fully baked website.
-It is purposefully lean on features.
-We hope it illuminates front-end workflow with Twig  template best practices, well-documented templates, and a simple front-end build system based on Tailwind CSS.
+This starter project is intended to be a learning resource rather than a fully-baked website, and as such is purposefully lean on features.
+We hope it helps illuminate some novel front-end tooling, including Twig and Tailwind CSS.

 ## Issues and Pull Requests